 For the purposes of example, here is what a complete email might look like:

 Subject: C2 signal

 That's it.
 If the order is processable, C2 will enter it into your system.

 Please keep in mind this feature is new, and is in very early beta.
 Please report problems to us.

 * Huh?
 What is my C2 Data Services Password?

 You must include a password in your email, to identify yourself and prove you own the trading system in question.
 However, the password you include is your C2 Data Services -- not your regular C2 account password.
 Do not email your regular account password!
 (It won't work, and that is a very bad idea.)

-The C2 Data Services Password is a special password you create which allows certain programs or functionality to access come aspects of your C2 account, but not your entire account, and not your personal information or credit card data.
-You set this password through the MY ACCOUNT link in the top menu bar.
-To set up your C2 Data Services Password, first pull down the top menu like this:
+The C2 Data Services Password is a special password you create which allows certain programs or functionality to access some aspects of your C2 account, but not your entire account, and not your personal information or credit card data.
+You set this password through the YOUR ACCOUNT link, after clicking your name in the upper right corner of any C2 page.

-Then scroll down to the section where you can set up the C2 Data Services password.
+Then select the Data Services tab.
 Note that you must choose a password and check both boxes to allow email signal entry: